 How to send large video files

-Sharing the video via cloud storage is probably the easiest way to distribute info.
+Sharing the video file via cloud storage is probably the easiest way to distribute info.
 Most cloud storage services like Google Drive or Dropbox allow you to create a direct link to the video and send it to the client.
 The receiver will get a chance to download the content or stream it right away if the cloud storage has a decent video player.

 Besides, cloud storage doesn’t compress large videos or change their quality in any way.
-It affects the download time, but at least the client could watch the video in its original quality on-site.
+It affects the download time, but at least the client could watch the video file in its original quality on-site.
 Another problem is related to security issues.
 How many times did you see this “You need permission” message?
 And then, if the link occurs in the wrong hands, your private content might be available to anyone across the internet.

 When to choose cloud storage for sharing?